Kinds-of-Intelligence-CFI/ADELE/README.md

 2. render the template by running `python render.py` (this requires the `jinjia` package), which creates a fresh `index.html` in the root
 3. Commit both the amended template and the rendered `index.py` (as the latter is what is used for the actual website)

+The rubrics are present in `.txt` format in `templates/rubrics`.
+In that same folder, there is a Python script that converts all of them to the html format that is then imported in the jinjia template.

 # Academic Project Page Template